-However it all went wrong for William as after he disposed of Elias's services he could not get anyone to make the machine work efficiently.
+However it went a little wrong for William as after he disposed of Elias's services as he could not get anyone to make the machine work efficiently.
 Did Elias sabotage it?
 Or was it exactly the same problem that had happened in America.
 After several failed attempts by other engineers Thomas never managed to adapt the machine properly for his business.
 The machine needed the touch of Elias himself.

 Although the machine was a great disappointment to William Thomas he still held the patent protection for important parts of the sewing machine.
 This was later to lead to massive patent and licence revenues when sewing machines started to appear in Britain.